stephenajulu/sawacstudio/content/_index.md

       We are a brand and design practice.
 We work closely with you, your team to deliver inspiring work, which enables your organization to grow.
 [Let's talk](/contact/).
+    title: >-
+      We are a digital studio focused on crafting tech solutions for startups, brands, companies, and individuals.
   - type: portfolio_section
     section_id: latest-projects
     layout_style: tiles